 And music shall untune the sky.

-It is hardly poetry to portray music signalling the end of days.
-Music is the expression of harmony.
+The idea of music, which is the expression of harmony, signalling the end of days is troubling, and almost paradoxical.
 Samuel Johnson described this image as ‘so awful in itself, that it can owe little to poetry; and I could wish the antithesis of music untuning had found some other place’.

-A poet can be foolish, even sinister, without this undermining the aesthetic appeal of their work.
+A poet can be foolish, even sinister, without this undermining the aesthetic appeal of her work.
 Poetic ability does not equate with individual moral virtue.
-Posterity excuses the obnoxious behaviour and statements that are not intrinsic to the work, assuming Art to rise above the mundane, and for beauty to engender justice.
+Posterity excuses the obnoxious behaviour and statements that are not intrinsic to the poetry itself, assuming Art to rise above the mundane, and that its beauty will engender justice.

 Artistic censorship is a grave danger for any society, but in an era of free speech we may be facing greater dangers still, as George Steiner warns: ‘The patronage of the mass media and the free market, the distributive opportunism of mass consumption, could be more damaging to art and to thought than have been the censorious regimes of the past’.